syanix/SupplyChainSystem/GITHUB_WORKFLOW_CHANGES.md

 1. Checks out the code directly from the repository
 2. Installs the Vercel CLI
+3. Sets appropriate project name based on the deployment environment
-3. Deploys to Vercel using the CLI with environment-specific settings
+4. Deploys to Vercel using the CLI with environment-specific settings
-4. Verifies the deployment by checking the health endpoint
+5. Verifies the deployment by checking the health endpoint

+The workflow uses different project names for different environments:

+- Production: `supply-chain-system`
+- Staging: `staging-supply-chain-system`

+This ensures that each environment has its own dedicated Vercel project.

 ## Benefits of These Changes